IdelsTak/ikonx/readme.md

 ## Credits

-- Huge thanks to the creators and contributors of the Ikonli library.
+- Huge thanks to the creators and contributors of the [Ikonli](https://github.com/kordamp/ikonli) library.
-- Shoutout to the AltantaFX team for inspiring this project.
+- Shoutout to [AltantaFX](https://mkpaz.github.io/atlantafx) for inspiring this project.

 ## Questions?